cea-hpc/modules/INSTALL.rst

 parenthesis, to disable an option replace ``with`` by ``without`` for instance ``--without-modulepath``):

---with-tclsh=BIN      Name or full path of Tcl interpreter shell
-                      (default=\ ``tclsh``)
+--with-bin-search-path=PATHLIST
---with-pager=BIN      Name or full path of default pager program to use to
+                      List of paths to look at when searching the location of tools required to build and configure Modules (default=\ ``/usr/bin:/bin:/usr/local/bin``) --with-tclsh=BIN      Name or full path of Tcl interpreter shell (default=\ ``tclsh``) --with-pager=BIN      Name or full path of default pager program to use to